rvavruch/ichor/README.md

 Ichor - Inflexible CD Ripper
 =====

-Ichor is a commandline Python script that encodes CDs to high quality MP3s.
+Ichor is a Linux commandline Python script that encodes CDs to high quality MP3s.

 It fetches album and track details from [MusicBrainz](https://musicbrainz.org), rips the CD with [cdparanoia](https://www.xiph.org/paranoia/), and encodes the result to MP3 with [LAME](http://lame.sf.net).
 If available it downloads cover art from [Cover Art Archive](https://coverartarchive.org/).